Doolittle Raid: Aftermath

-Fate of the missing crewmen
+Fate of the crewmen

 Lt.
 Col. Doolittle with members of his flight crew and Chinese officials in China after the attack.
 From left to right: Staff Sgt.
 Fred A. Braemer, bombardier; Staff Sgt.
 Paul J. Leonard, flight engineer/gunner; Chao Foo Ki, secretary of the Western Chekiang Province Branch Government.
 1st Lt.
 Richard E. Cole, copilot; Doolittle; Henry H. Shen, bank manager; Lt.
 Henry A. Potter, navigator; General Ho, director of the Branch Government of Western Chekiang Province.

 Following the Doolittle Raid, most of the B-25 crews who had reached China eventually found safety with the help of Chinese civilians and soldiers.

 Of the 16 planes and 80 airmen who participated in the raid, all either crash-landed, were ditched, or crashed after their crews bailed out, with the single exception of Capt.
 York and his crew, who landed in the Soviet Union.
-Despite the loss of these 15 aircraft, 69 airmen escaped capture or death, with only three killed in action.
+Despite the loss of these 15 aircraft, 69 airmen escaped capture or death, with three killed in action.
 When the Chinese helped the Americans escape, the grateful Americans, in turn, gave them whatever they had on hand.
-The people who helped them paid dearly for sheltering the Americans.
-Most of them were tortured and executed for giving aid.
-During the search an estimated 250,000 Chinese lives were taken by the Japanese Imperial Army.
 Eight Raiders were captured.

 Some of the men who crashed were aided by Patrick Cleary, the Irish Bishop of Nancheng.
 The Japanese troops retaliated by burning down the city.